 Another result of my visit to the doctor was that I was grounded, no work for me until I heal my lungs.
 Yea, my stupidity hurt my lungs and my wallet.

-Now I’m of to a X-ray next week because now at least I can walk a bit.
+Now I’m off to an X-ray next week because now at least I can walk a bit.

 What to learn from this mess?
 If you have lack of breath go to a doctor, don’t wait it out.